 Don't forget to notify government authorities of your new address.
 You can update your driver's license address details online at www.dpi.wa.gov.au.
-Go to the section on Change My Details.
-In addition to updating your address for your license, you can notify the electoral authority and some superannuation companies.
+In addition, you can notify the electoral authority and some superannuation companies.

 Connecting Utilities